 With its high volume of patients, Jackson Health System is one of the nation’s leading sites for rehabilitation research, education and training.
 These new techniques and procedures are designed to improve patient care, facilitate the recovery process and advance medical knowledge.
-The varied research projects underway at Jackson’s Comprehensive Rehabilitation Hospital focus on several key areas.
+The varied research projects underway at the Christine E. Lynn Rehabilitation Center focus on several key areas:

 Spinal Cord Injuries

-- The Spinal Cord Injury (SCI) service at Jackson’s Rehabilitation Hospital is part of the South Florida SCI Model System, one of 14 nationally recognized SCI model systems that collect data on outcomes of acute SCI and conduct research.
+The Spinal Cord Injury (SCI) program at the Christine E. Lynn Rehabilitation Center is part of the South Florida SCI Model System, one of 14 nationally recognized SCI model systems that collect data on outcomes of acute SCI and conduct research.

-- Research studies funded by the South Florida SCI Model System include studies on shoulder fair and pathology quantitative ultrasounds and exercise and collaborative studies with other SCI Model systems on quality of of life and on the use of diaphragmatic pacing for ventilator- dependent patients.
+Research studies funded by the South Florida SCI Model System include studies on shoulder fair and pathology quantitative ultrasounds and exercise and collaborative studies with other SCI Model systems on quality of life and on the use of diaphragmatic pacing for ventilator-dependent patients.

 Traumatic Brain Injury